PHOTO - World home | contact us | attorneys & staff | japanese

 If you have questions regarding the status of an immigrant visa petition, please fax the Embassy at 01 43 12 22 29 or send an email inquiry to: ParisConIV@state.gov.

 Applicants are instructed to arrive no more than 15 minutes prior to the interview.
-IV applicants should expect to spend most of the afternoon at the Consulate.
+Immigrant visa applicants should expect to spend most of the afternoon at the Consulate.
 They will have to wait in line before clearing security.
 No preference is given to families with infants or small children.

 Immediate Relative Petitions: